A Review on Quantum Circuit Optimization using ZX-Calculus: Target Metrics

 \section{Target Metrics}

 ZX-calculus allows for architecture-independent and architecture-aware optimization strategies.
-The objective of quantum circuit optimization is to reduce the resource demand of quantum programs and enable their execution on real NISQ-era quantum computers.
+The objective of quantum circuit optimization is to reduce the resource demand of quantum programs and enable their execution on real quantum devices.

-Typical candidates for architecture-independent optimization include the minimization of the logical qubit, T-gate and overall gate count.
-These optimizations aim to express the program flow in a more compact circuit.